CleverRaven/Cataclysm-DDA/doc/NPCs.md

 `"u_val": "grab_strength"` | Grab strength as defined in the monster definition.
 Read-only, returns false on characters.
 `"u_val": "volume"` | Current volume in ml. read only.
 Cullently, doesn't work for characters, but for monsters and items.
 `"u_val": "weight"` | Current weight in mg. read only.
-`"mod_load_order"` | This should be a string with the name of the mod.
-It will return the order it was loaded in or -1 if its not loaded.
 `"arithmetic"` | An arithmetic expression with no result.<br/><br/>Example:<pre>"real_count": { "arithmetic": [<br/>  { "arithmetic": [ { "const":1 }, "+", { "const": 1 } ] },<br/>  "+", { "const": 1 }<br/>] },</pre>
 `"math"` | An array math object.